cecilia-mariea/recipes-analysis/_site/README.md

     **The merged data set will now be referred to as `recipes_ratings`.**

-2. Fill the `rating` values with `np.nan` if the are `0`.
+2. Fill the `rating` values with `np.nan` if they are `0`.
-- Looking at the layout of Food.com, all star ratings are out of 1-5.
-If the user does not leavea a rating, a rating is not dispalyed.
+- Looking at the layout of Food.com, all star ratings are out of [1,5].
+If the user does not leave a rating, a rating is simply not dispalyed.
 In addition if we look through some of the `review` values that correspond to missing `rating` values.
 Some of them are positive in sentiment and so assigning them to `0` may artificially lower aggregate data.
 3. Find the average rating per recipe and merge back into the `recipes_ratings`.

     **The following steps are additional cleaning / transformation steps required for the specific analyses.**

 4. Convert the `date` and `submitted` columns to `pd.DateTime` objects.
 - This will allow us to do transformations on dates.
-- extract the month and year for every both columns into a seperate column
+- Extract the month and year for every both columns into a seperate column
 - I also transformed both the month the review was left and the month the recipe was first submitted into corresponding seasons.
-`{winter: 1, spring: 2, summer: 3, fall: 4}`
+`{winter: 1, spring: 2, summer: 3, fall: 4}`.
+I am making another assumption here that the corresponding month are generally well associated with a season.
 5. Convert the tags into a list of strings.
 - Also parse the tags for every review for whether or not they contain specific tags.
 This allows us to analyze the *kind* of recipe that the review is being left on.
     - If the tags included `beginner` or `easy`, I indicate recipe difficulty, `is_easy == True`.